 Vitamin D deficiency: Can it cause high blood pressure?

-Screening for vitamin D deficiency is important in African Americans and others with dark skin.
-Darker skin has higher levels of melanin, the pigment that gives skin its color.
-The more melanin you have, the harder it is for your skin to make vitamin D from sunlight.
+Screening for vitamin D deficiency is especially important in those with brown or Black skin, which has higher levels of the substance that gives skin its color.
+This substance is called melanin.
+The more melanin you have, the harder it is for your skin to make vitamin D from the sun.

-Others who may benefit from screening for vitamin D deficiency include:
+Others who may benefit from vitamin D screening are:

 - People who don't spend a lot of time in the sun.

 - People with certain health conditions that make it difficult to absorb vitamin D.

 Last Updated Apr 7, 2023